Bubka/2FAuth-Docs/docs/API.md

 ## API documentation

 The API has its own dedicated documentation that you can browse in a lightweight format below.
-You may also use the fullscreen format which provides a more comfortable layout and modern features like advanced search, mocking and more:
+You may also use the fullscreen format which provides previous versions, a more comfortable layout and modern features like advanced search, mocking and more:

 [!ref target="blank" icon="code-square" text="Fullscreen documentation"](/resources/rapidoc.html)